xiivler/vector-calculator/readme.md

 Vector Calculator is a program for TASing jumps in Super Mario Odyssey by Xiivler.
 Special thanks to MonsterDruide1 for some menu code and to Tetraxile, whose absolute joystick mod is bundled in this program's release.

+Check out the [tutorial](tutorial.md) for step-by-step instructions on using the mod.

 Vector Calculator has 3 modes: Solve, Calculate (Solve Dives), and Calculate, of which Solve is the most automated and Calculate is the least.

 Solve: Determines optimal durations and inputs for each piece of movement